-For the third year in a row, Sudan Independent Film Festival, and in honor of the soul of our great Sudanese filmmaker Hussein Shariffe, will award the best Sudanese film with the "Black Elephant Award".
+For the fourth year in a row, Sudan Independent Film Festival, and in honor of the soul of our great Sudanese filmmaker Hussein Shariffe, will award the best Sudanese film with the "Black Elephant Award".

 About the "Elephant"

-He treks slowly step by step, patiently migrating long distances in never forgotten paths.
+It treks slowly step by step, patiently migrating long distances in never forgotten paths.

 Along its journey, the elephant paves the road with its feet and breaks obstacles and barriers in its way to open the path for itself and for the smaller creatures that may follow along behind it.

 Constantly hunted for its valuable ivory, the elephant remains, withstanding the test of time and fighting against extinction.

 Sudan Film Factory’s first masterclass instructor, who has been living in London since 1982, and has worked in filmmaking and TV production for more than 20 years, he directed and produced award-winning documentary films such as “Naji Al Ali: An Artist With a Vision”, “Surda Checkpoint” and “Life After The Fall.
 In 2004, he founded the independent Film and TV College in Baghdad and has recently directed two major film festivals in Iraq.